build-on-aws/content/posts/picturesocial/ep5-how-to-analize-images-with-machine-learning.md

 }
 ```

-* We are gonna save everything and test it by running the following command in the Terminal:
+17. We are going to save everything and test it by running the following command in the Terminal:

 ```
 dotnet run
 ```

-* You should get something similar to this output, just clic or copy the URL.
+You should get something similar to this output:

 ```
 info: Microsoft.Hosting.Lifetime[0]